Coarse-grained quantum thermodynamics: Observation-dependent quantities, observation-independent laws

 In both classical and quantum thermodynamics, physical quantities are typically assigned objective values defined independently of our observations.
 We then refer to the `work performed by a gas', or the `entropy of the gas', regardless of how they are evaluated.
 Here, we question this conception in the context of quantum thermodynamics, estimating how the definition of pivotal thermodynamic quantities is affected by experimental instruments of limited precision.
 We find that the coarse-grained thermodynamic quantities frequently lead to different conclusions from those drawn in fine-grained scenarios.
 For instance, the irreversibility of a process, or its work payoff, can significantly vary with the instrument precision.
 We show nonetheless that coarse-grained thermodynamic quantities satisfy the \textit{same} relations (\textit{i.e.}, the second law inequality, the relation between dissipation and distinguishability of a process from its time-reverse, and the quantum work fluctuation theorems) as their fine-grained counterparts.
 These results highlight the observation-independence of relations linking thermodynamic quantities which are themselves observation-dependent.

-In thermodynamics, notions such as thermal equilibrium, thermodynamic entropy, or extractable work are typically treated as objective properties of the system, independent of any agent's knowledge thereof.
-In quantum mechanics, by contrast, the notion of quantum states and their dynamics is often understood to reflect the knowledge that an agent is able to acquire about the system.
+In traditional formulations of thermodynamics, notions such as thermal equilibrium, thermodynamic entropy, or extractable work are often introduced as objective macroscopic properties of a system, without explicit reference to the information available to an observer.
+In quantum mechanics, by contrast, the notion of quantum states and their dynamics is more explicitly understood as reflecting the information that an agent is able to acquire about the system.
 This shift in perspective inspires the question of whether a similar epistemic viewpoint might also be meaningful (or even necessary) in the thermodynamic context.
 In fact, in real experiments, agents do not dispose of instruments of infinite precision.
 Consequently, physical properties can only be reconstructed in a coarse-grained manner, which inherently limits the amount of information that can be acquired.
 This limitation takes on particular importance in thermodynamics, where key quantities like entropy and work are fundamentally tied to information.
 Such considerations gave rise to the field of information thermodynamics, which examines how constraints on information processing shape fundamental thermodynamic limits.
 A paradigmatic example is the modern understanding of Maxwell's demon, where the extractable work reflects the level of knowledge the agent has about the system \cite{MaxwellDemon,Parrondo2015,Goold_2016}.
 From this perspective, there appears to be no inherent meaning in, \textit{e.g.}, the notion of `work performed on or by a gas', or of the `thermodynamic entropy of the gas' \emph{per se}, without specifying the observer's level of knowledge and their experimental ability to engineer the state of the gas.

 While a redefinition of the main thermodynamic quantities under coarse-graining emerges as a natural response to these considerations, it raises a number of related questions such as how these quantities evolve with varying experimental precision, what energetic costs are associated with coarse-graining, and whether thermodynamic laws remain invariant under such changes.
 Providing answers to these questions is the central purpose of this study.